NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/creating-a-scenario-verb.md

 # Using the New Verb
 Verbs are deployed the same way as validators.
-Simply list the containing JAR as a Gradle `buildscript` dependency, copy the JAR to the Jellyfish `lib/` directory, or include the JAR in an Eclipse update site.
+Simply list the containing JAR as a Gradle `buildscript` dependency, copy the JAR to the `JELLYFISH_USER_HOME` `plugins/` directory, or include the JAR in an Eclipse update site.

 ## Using the New Verb within Eclipse
 The Eclipse tooling will automatically declare an error if a scenario verb is used that can't be found.
 As a result,